 - Materials Science and Engineering

 Our students engage in long-term humanitarian design initiatives around the world.
 Examples include:

 - Students are working to reduce pneumonia deaths in young children.
 Local clinicians lacked access to pediatric pulse oximeters to measure blood oxygen levels.
-Our students designed a prototype for a low-cost reusable device in 2016 and have returned every year for feedback and refinement.
-At these remote medical clinics, our students are also working on vaccine carriers, backpacks for health care workers and a waste disposal system for syringes and needles.
+Our students designed a prototype for a low-cost reusable device in 2016 and regularly return for feedback and refinement.
+For these remote medical clinics, they are also working on vaccine carriers, backpacks and a waste disposal system for syringes and needles.

 Cruce de Blanco, Dominican Republic

 - In 2012, CWRU students installed a water distribution system with a sand-filtration unit for the community.
 Based on recent resident feedback, students have redesigned and will install a chlorination tank system for easier maintenance.

 Each Case Western Reserve University student brings their own background and interests to our campus, creating a culture that’s dynamic, diverse and inclusive.

 Roger E. Susi First-Year Engineering Experience

 You won’t find this kind of in-the-trenches engineering experience anywhere else.